What to collect in the under $10,000 price bracket that presents value and potential for growth?

 Upper most in our thoughts would be quality.
 And we would always be thinking a product where demand far outweighs supply.

 Not often is the answer.
-For it must be remembered that the 1959 Proof Sets were issued in tissue paper introducing the possibility of mishandling.
-(Flimsy paper, not the hard protective cases that today's collector market has come to expect.)
+For it must be remembered that the 1955 Proof Sets were issued in tissue paper.
+Not the hard protective cases that today's collector market has come to expect.

 Now for some history ...